liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 Now all we have to do is incorporate the Project Management node into our workflow process.
 Add a transition named *Passed QA* from our join node to the Project Management node.
-Lastly, add a tranistion named *Completed* from our Project Management node to our *EndNode*.
+Lastly, add a transition named *Completed* from our Project Management node to our *EndNode*.
 Here is an updated screenshot of what your workflow diagram should look like: